-Mactan Island, home to Mactan-Cebu International airport it is a popular gateway to the Philippines’ 7,000 islands.
+Mactan Island, home to Mactan-Cebu International airport, is a popular gateway to the Philippines’ 7,000 islands.
 I stayed on Mactan island at the Shangri-La Resort for the first three nights of my trip.
-Boy was it worth it!
+But, boy, was it worth it!

 If you are doing a looooong flight, I highly recommend booking a comfortable hotel for at least the night/day you land.
-That hot shower, cozy bed and air-conditioning can’t be beat!
+That hot shower, cozy bed, and air-conditioning can’t be beaten!

 Fair Warning: Nothing stays dry, even in a drybag

 If World Wonders is your thing, you have to check out the world’s longest navigable subterranean river.
 Ancient markings, bats, and rock formations are worth the visit!

 el Nido, Palawan

 A Philippines photo tour wouldn’t be complete without el Nido, one of the most iconic locations in the Philippines.
 It is easy to see why with crystal clear waters, towering rock formations, and some of the most beautiful sunsets I’ve ever seen!

 My last three nights were spent in Coron at the Sangat Dive Island Resort.
 Initially, I planned three dives, but those were cut short due to a 24-hour illness almost everyone in the group contracted.